Salt Efflorescence & its Effects on Damp Meters

 In the sense of, “is efflorescence harmful to human health?” not really.
 Touching the substance will not hurt a person.

-Moreover, if left unchecked, salt efflorescence can corrode steel components and other building materials.
+Moreover, if left unchecked, efflorescence can corrode steel components and other building materials.

 When salt efflorescence is present in these materials, it can skew the readings of a pin-type damp meter.
 As salts accumulate in a material's surface, they attract water molecules from the surrounding environment.
 Not only does this increase a material’s water retention, but it also makes water molecules present more conductive.